CRTeaching/DaciaSandero/README.md

 # DaciaSandero
+In this project,we are using
+ -Tkinter
+ -Keras
+ -OpenCV
+ -TensorFlow

 To use GUI, please install the package using below command in anaconda prompt

 conda install -c anaconda tk